CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 You can read this file to find your position within the event stream.
 If you wish to reset your positions in the event stream, remove this file.

 ### Lambda debugging
 When your lambda function was created, basic logging was enabled to CloudTrail as a stand-alone log group, named after the name of your lambda function.
-Successful submissions and regular event activity is tracked in this log.
+Successful submissions and regular events are tracked in this log.

 If you wish to increase log verbosity, you may do so by creating the DEBUG environmental variable on your lambda.

 ![Enabling Lambda debugging](images/fig-enable-lambda-debug.png)